Massachusetts Creditor Guide

 Federal Homestead

-The federal alternative caps home equity far lower than the Massachusetts declared homestead, which is why equity-rich debtors choose state.
+$31,575 of residential equity – roughly a thirty-second of the Massachusetts declared homestead, which is why equity-rich debtors choose state.

 Figures reflect the General Laws as cited and are stated as general legal information; statutory amounts and their indexing can change, and the precise application to any case depends on titling, residency, and how the asset is used.
 Confirm current figures against the statute and consult a Massachusetts bankruptcy attorney for advice on a specific matter.